 One of the best things about motivational speakers is that they don’t work for you.
 Therefore, they are not bogged down by the daily grind.
 They can see the bigger picture and present it to your staff in an original and inspiring way that could inspire an influx of new ideas.

-However, you can still engage staff wherever they are.
+Most people think of motivational speakers presenting at conferences and events.
+However, there is no reason why they can’t operate virtually as well.
+In fact, motivational speaking is one of the most successful employee engagement initiatives that works despite social distancing.
+You can still engage staff wherever they are.
 Webinars, videos and transcripts can all help to engage staff and ensure they don’t miss out, even if they aren’t based at head office.

 Why?
 Successful onboarding reduces turnover and ensures immediate productivity